Bizarre

 10 Most Scary Paintings: Francisco Goya, Saturn Devouring His Son.
 Saturn is represented as a desperate giant old man with long white hair, with his eyes out of their orbits, eating his son with a marked expressiveness in his face that emulates madness.
 The scene denotes a strong violence, which can be seen in the mutilated and bloody body of the son, a victim of cannibalism.

-10 Most Scary Paintings: Francisco Goya, Saturn Devouring His Son, 1819–1823, Prado, Madrid, Spain.
+10 Most Scary Paintings: Francisco Goya, Saturn Devouring His Son, 1819-1823, Museo del Prado, Madrid, Spain.

-Beheaded in a crypt
+2. Beheaded in a Crypt

 10 Most Scary Paintings: José Casado del Alisal, The Legend of the Monk King.
 King Ramiro II of Aragon in front of the nobles shows with one hand the severed heads.
 One head hanging of a rope as a bell, while the others are scattered on the ground.

 This painting is also known as The Bell of Huesca.
-The artist, José Casado, painted this canvas during a stay in Rome.
-It is one of the most truculent paintings in the collection of the Prado.
+The artist, José Casado, painted this canvas during his stay in Rome.
+It is one of the most truculent paintings in the collection of Museo del Prado.
 The scene depicts the bloody episode in which Ramiro II the Monk, king of Aragon from 1134 to 1157, shows the nobles the head of Bishop Pedro de Lucria hanging from a rope like a clapper.
-Pedro had instigated a revolt and the 12 leaders shown to the upper right had rebelled against Ramiro’s authority.
-In reality, the Hall of the Bell, where the legend places these facts, is in a crypt of the palace of the Kings of Aragon.
-It is now the home of the Museum of Huesca.

-Army of skeletons
+3. Army of Skeletons

 10 Most Scary Paintings: Pieter Bruegel the Elder, The Triumph of Death,.
 It is a panorama of death: the sky is darkened by smoke from burning cities, in the background a sea full of shipwrecks; on the shore there is a house, around which an army of dead people is gathered.
 There is a cross, solitary and impotent in the center of the painting, and Death advances with battalions of skeletons; their shields are coffin lids and lead people to a coffin that is a tunnel decorated with crosses; a skeleton on horseback destroys people with its scythe.
 Everywhere helpless men are attacked; terrified they flee or try in vain to fight.
 On the left there is a wagon with skulls, which no doubt will later form the army of the dead.
 Above them, some skeletons ring a bell warning of the end of the world.
 In front, on the lower left side, the king lies, dressed in his cape with ermine turns and with the scepter in his hand.
 Peasants, soldiers and even nobles and even kings, all trapped by Death.
 A little more toward the center of the foreground, a dog sniffs the face of a child, dead in his mother's arms, also fallen.
 Some corpses have already been shrouded and one of them lies in a coffin with wheels.
 Aspects of daily life in the mid-sixteenth century are observed, clothes are drawn in detail, and hobbies such as card games.